adamanov/CarND-Mercedes-SF-Utilities/README.md

 # SFND Radar Target Generation and Detection
 ## [Rubric](https://review.udacity.com/#!/rubrics/2548/view) Points
 ---
+Description of radar-target-generation-and-detection.m file.
+The project was done during Nanodegree on Sensor Fusion.

 #### 1. FMCW Waveform Design

 Using the given system requirements, design a FMCW waveform.
 Find its Bandwidth (B), chirp time (Tchirp) and slope of the chirp.